 A Brief History of Scrap Arts Music, the company

-Drawing from eclectic backgrounds, the duo began collecting materials and ideas, and conceiving of musical instruments and compositions that are intricate, playful, and powerful — creations destined to delight both the eyes and the ears.
-Within months, the best musicians in Canada were being enlisted.
+Drawing from their eclectic backgrounds, the duo began collecting materials and ideas, and conceiving of musical instruments and compositions that are intricate, playful, and powerful — creations destined to delight both the eyes and the ears.
+Within months, the best musicians in Canada and beyond were being attracted to the project.

-Gregory and Justine’s unique approach combines the unlikely worlds of rhythm-based music and vernacular architecture.
-Gregory studied Afro-Cuban jazz in NYC, as well as piano composition, world percussion, Indian raga, modern dance, and metal fabrication.
-Justine studied architectural design, and worked professionally in heritage and material culture studies.
+Gregory had studied Afro-Cuban jazz in NYC, as well as piano composition, world percussion, Indian raga, modern dance, and metal fabrication.
+Justine had studied architectural design, and worked professionally in heritage and material culture studies.
+Gregory and Justine’s approach in Scrap Arts Music was to combine the unlikely worlds of rhythm-based music and grassroots concepts of vernacular architecture.

-Inspired by world and folk instruments that are hand-made from “local” materials, Vancouver-based Gregory and Justine ultimately decided to create their 21st century instruments from the most abundant and readily available resource around them: construction and industrial salvage.
+Inspired by world and folk instruments that are hand-made from “local” materials, Gregory and Justine ultimately decided to create their 21st century instruments from the most abundant, inexpensive and readily available resource around them: Vancouver-based construction and industrial salvage.

-Vancouver’s seemingly unending building boom generates mountains of high-quality construction cast-aways that, along with the industrial debris of coastal activities, end up in local landfills.
-Scrap Arts Music disrupts this “waste” by sourcing, recombining, bending and welding choice scrap into whimsical, eye-catching and great-sounding, mobile sculptural instruments.
-Materials have ranged from spun aluminum shapes, railings, submarine parts, artillery shells, old accordions, and marine exhaust hose.
+Vancouver’s multi-decades long building boom generates mountains of high-quality construction cast-aways that, along with industrial debris from coastal activities, end up in local landfills.
+Scrap Arts Music disrupts this “waste cycle” by sourcing, recombining, bending and welding choice scrap materials into whimsical, eye-catching and great-sounding, mobile sculptural instruments.
+Materials ranging from spun aluminum, steel railings, submarine parts, artillery shells, old accordions, and marine exhaust hose are transformed into beautiful sound generators.

-Gregory and Justine’s “orchestra of invented instruments” thereby reflects their unique time and place, showing that industrial ‘throw-aways’ can be transformed into useful, valuable, beautiful and sonic creations.
+A reflection of their unique time and place, Gregory and Justine’s “orchestra of invented instruments” proves that industrial ‘throw-aways’ can be transformed into beautiful, valuable, sonic creations.

-Since 2001, Scrap Arts Music has performed for literally hundreds of thousands of people from:
+Since debuting in the USA in 2001, Scrap Arts Music has performed for literally hundreds of thousands of people from:

 - Canada in the north, through to the USA, Mexico, and Guatemala in the south;